-Not all veneers are the same, and so not all veneers are priced the same.
-When shopping around for veneers, you’re likely to get quotes that vary, sometimes even as much as a few hundred dollars per tooth.
-The trick to discern between different quotes, is to know exactly what you’re being quoted for.
+Not all veneers are the same, and so all veneers are not the same price.
+When shopping for veneers, you’re likely to get quotes that vary—sometimes by as much as a few hundred dollars per tooth.
+The trick in discerning the difference is to know exactly what you’re paying for.

-The material a veneer is made from will have the biggest influence on the price you pay for it.
-Veneers can either be made from porcelain or from composite resin.
-As you could expect, composite resin veneers are usually far cheaper than porcelain veneers.
-But regardless of the cost, both options offer a unique set of benefits, and what you choose will depend on the result you were hoping for.
+The material a veneer is made from will have the biggest influence on the cost.
+Veneers are traditionally made from either porcelain or composite resin.
+Composite resin veneers are almost always far cheaper than porcelain veneers, but though the costs vary widely, both options offer a unique set of benefits, and what you choose will depend on what you value.

-So how much do veneers cost, exactly?
-Well, porcelain veneers cost between $1000-$3000 per tooth, whereas composite resin veneers range from $200-$300 per tooth, more or less.
-You also have the option of getting special veneers called lumineers, and the price of lumineers is usually $800-$2000 per tooth.
+So, how much do veneers cost, exactly?
+On average porcelain veneers cost between $1000–$3000 per tooth whereas composite resin veneers range from $200–$300 per tooth.
+You also have the option of getting special veneers called Lumineers that are usually $800–$2000 per tooth.